Self-Organization of Self-Clearing Beating Patterns in an Array of Locally Interacting Ciliated Cells Formulated as an Adaptive Boolean Network: Model Description

 \item \textbf{Mimicking Purcell's Two-Hinged Low-Reynolds-Number-Swimmer}\\ As non-reciprocal motions play an important role in a low-Reynolds-number environment the cell arrangement BHL has been used together with a prescribed addressing sequence of two neighboring actuators, V and H, forming the shape of an ``L''.
 The two actuators are addressed in the sequence VHVHVH, which would result in a four phase cyclic motion if the actuators were to move unhinderedly.
 This scheme, originally proposed by one of the authors in an essay in a popular scientific journal \cite{ricka2010}, was motivated by the ``two-hinged low-Reynolds-number-swimmer'', which has been introduced in \cite{Purcell1977} and is illustrated in Fig.\ref{fig:purcell}.
 The prescribed addressing sequence principally represents a special locally deterministic update scheme, as it considers the actual state of two locally coupled cells to determine which actuator will be addressed.
 The selection of the ``L'' is based on the update schemes introduced above (RAU1, RAU2, SRAU1, SRAU2 and DAU).
 Consequently, we actually mixed a local update scheme (prescribing the four-phase sequence of an ``L'') with different global update schemes (selecting which ``L'' to address).
 Settings using the coupling of two cells forming an ``L'', will be accounted for a cell arrangement, referred to ``BHL+L''.

-\end{itemize} The different update schemes have been applied in order to investigate the role of potential intercellular signaling mechanisms on the airway epithelium for the dynamical behavior of our network.
+\end{itemize} The different update schemes have been applied in order to investigate the role of potential intercellular signaling mechanisms on the airway epithelium for the dynamical behavior of locally interacting ciliated cells.